Press "Enter" to skip to content

 Jarl Waldemar Lindeberg (1876 – 1932)

-The usual proof of the Central Limit Theorem (CLT) served nowadays in courses is based on characteristic functions (Fourier), and is due essentially to Lyapounov.
+The usual proof of the Central Limit Theorem (CLT) served nowadays in courses is based on characteristic functions (Fourier transform).
+It is attributed essentially to Lyapunov, but was also (re)discovered by others, and extended notably by Lévy.
 Before him, Chebyshev was using the method of moments!
 This tiny post is devoted to a less usual yet useful approach by coupling, due to Lindeberg.
-In another post, we will explore hopefully the method of (Charles) Stein based on integration by parts, and the method of Linnik based on Shannon information or entropy.
+There are plenty of other approaches, such as the method of (Charles) Stein based on integration by parts, and the method of Linnik based on Shannon information.

 Further reading.